Why dieting doesn’t work

 When we practice intuitive eating, we are getting in closer touch with how different foods make us feel, and we build the desire to nourish ourselves with foods that make us feel good long term.
 This is also a process, as many of us are disconnected from how different foods make us feel, and it takes time to reconnect with our physical and emotional responses.
 Ultimately, intuitive eating doesn’t mean just following impulses or urges with no consideration for our well-being.
 It is a self-care practice, which means our goal is to feel better and trust ourselves more.

 We like to think of intuitive eating as responding rather than reacting.
-In certain moments, you might have certain urges – like when you are working on a problem at work that seems impossible, and you have the impulse to just quit.
-And sometimes we do but usually we are thinking about the long game.
-We are thinking about our deep desires and are able to take a step back, see the bigger picture, and work through the issue.
-We make decisions for our long-term wellbeing rather than by reacting to the short-term emotion.
+In certain moments, you might have certain urges to just quit.
+However, we should make decisions for our long-term wellbeing rather than by reacting to the short-term emotion.
 We pay attention to how our decisions will affect us, will make us feel in the future, and decide what to do based on that, rather than based on our immediate reaction.

 Intuitive eating is the same way.
 Sometimes, we feel anxious or stressed and so we eat comfort foods.
 At the same time, we pay attention to how different foods make our bodies feel.
-We work to give ourselves coping mechanisms aside from just food so that we can feel better long-term – talking to friends, going on walks, meditating, seeing a therapist.
-Eventually, we don’t often eat when we are not hungry or past the point of comfortable fullness because we are making decisions based on what feels best in our body.
+We work to give ourselves coping mechanisms besides food so that we can feel better long-term – talking to friends, going on walks, meditating, seeing a therapist.
+Eventually, we don’t often eat when we are not hungry or past the point of comfortability because we are making decisions based on what feels best in our body.
 We are following our intuition rather than our impulse.

 Looking for support to ditch dieting?